pelya/dpmaster-udp-hole-punching/readme.txt

 game engine DarkPlaces.
 It is an open master server because of its free source code and documentation, and because its Quake III Arena-like protocol allows it to fully support new games without having to restart or reconfigure it: start and forget.
-In addition to its own protocol, dpmaster also supports the original Quake III Arena master protocol.
+In addition to its own protocol, dpmaster also supports the master protocols of "Quake III Arena" (Q3A), "Return to Castle Wolfenstein" (RtCW), and "Wolfenstein: Enemy Territory" (WoET).

 Several game engines currently support the DP master server protocol: DarkPlaces and all its derived games (such as Nexuiz and Transfusion), QFusion and most of